gamblevore/jeebox/README.md

 Jeebox parses a UTF-8 string into a tree of 'nodes'.
 Jeebox is simple because each node only needs two strings to describe it, the `name` and the `type`.
 Jeebox is extensible (no keywords), meaning you can describe **anything** unambiguously.
 Being simple also makes Jeebox memory-tight.

 Jeebox's parse-speed is near that of TinyXML2's, it's pretty fast!
 Jeebox is highly expressive, meaning that (depending on what you are doing) documents **can be** much smaller than XML/JSON, but never bigger.
-Jeebox is small at 158K compiled.
+Jeebox itself is small at 149K compiled.

-Jeebox has many features to make programmers lives easier and better.
-For example: "Double-quoted" strings can have embedded expressions, unicode and byte escape codes, or use \`backtick\` strings with none of that!
+I added many features to make programmers lives easier.
+For example: "Double-quoted" strings allow embedded expressions, unicode and byte escape codes.
+But \`backtick\` strings have none of that.
 [Read the website](http://jeebox.org/stuff/introduction) to see what I put into Jeebox.
-Also Jeebox **doesn't** have the bug that Javascript / C# / Java has, where a codepoint above `&#xFFFF;` can't be expressed.
+Jeebox is clean, because unlike [Javascript / C# / Java](https://msdn.microsoft.com/en-us/data/aa664669(v=vs.85)) Jeebox strings **can** express characters above `&#xFFFF;` without 'surrogates'!

-Please email questions to theo@jeebox.org if you have any troubles using it!
-Emailing me **rather than giving up** will help me so much!

 # Why use Jeebox?

-Well...
-Jeebox has so many uses, the question might be "why not?"
+The issues surrounding Jeebox are not a matter of how good it is.
+There seems to be "invisible rules" guiding society, including on technical things.
+People want to move things in a certain direction, and I was moving in a different direction.

+I guess I'm moving towards unity/simplicity, while most people move towards fragmentation/complexity.
+There's other issues like me "not being part of any power-system" (I've never worked at, or have friends with people at apple/google/intel/etc).

+I'm a very spiritual person, but I get frazzled trying to get Jeebox accepted by people, it ruins who I am as a person.
+I was never frazzled before trying to get accepted, really the opposite.
+I'm trying to save myself from that stress, it was never who I am, at all.

+And I notice that all big popular stuff (XML/JSON) never had to "get accepted from the outside".
+They were created by powerful groups in the first place.
+So, maybe a new approach is needed?

+Maybe the best way forward is for me to help particular people integrate Jeebox into their app as a paid work for them?
+If that sounds good email me at theo@jeebox.org.
+I'm just throwing out ideas.
+It could help make Jeebox easier to use for others anyhow, because then "I'm eating my own dogfood".
+I'm using Jeebox from within `Speedie`, but what about the C++ library version?
+If I do integration for people, then I will use it!

+# Jeebox Is Still Great

+If you just look at the code and how easy it is to use...
+Jeebox is truely amazing!
+Really frees you from a lot of things.

-Using Jeebox means you'll never need to write another parser again, you'll get all the most advanced features built-in.
+Like needing to write parsers.
+You get a load of advanced features built-in.
 Also, assuming enough languages are expressed in Jeebox, this could reduce code-size because we replace many parsers with Jeebox!
-You could literally build an entire world where everything is expressed in Jeebox.

-I built a programming language `Speedie` around Jeebox, so I know it's really easy to use and fun. `Speedie` is beautiful.
-I never feel "restricted" or get forced to make a mess (like C++ or many languages did).
+I built a programming language `Speedie` around Jeebox, so I know it's really easy to use and fun. `Speedie` is beautiful and Jeebox never restricts me.

 Being open-sourced on github means that if you were worried about me not adding things you need, you could add them yourself.
 I'm not controlling anyone's future.

-Jeebox can also describe human language, like English/Spanish/Hebrew/etc. A great idea would be to write a translation program based on jeebox!
-This would help improve Jeebox's use for real-world meaning.
-Only minor improvements would be needed, perhaps none.

-Jeebox has incredible potential for translation, because it captures the grammatical structure of a sentance, it could improve accuracy by 10x-100x.
-The syntax is light, considering the amount of structure it describes!

-Jeebox isn't unchanging, I will modify it slightly over time.
-But on the whole (been using it for 7 years) it's barely changed, just a few additions, almost no changes that break anything.
-Jeebox is stable and mature.
+# Looking for a translation app, as a real-world-test

+Jeebox can also describe human language.
+I think Jeebox could really do with a real-world translation app to test it, just like I tested Jeebox with my compiler `speedie`.
+I actually barely modified jeebox during the making of speedie, but minor tweaks can be important.
+I think it will be the same for translation too?

+The thing is, I've done far too much alone.
+Translation is something I'd need to be paid to do, and I'm not a business person (at all).
+Don't ask me to come up with a business plan.
+Just because I know it could transform the world of translation, doesn't mean I can even think about how to make money from it.
+I mean the way my mind works is like "Hey, this could make everything better for everyone, surely we should be supported for that?
+Considering the value of our translation stuff could probably saving people billions of dollars time-worth".
+Unfortunately that's not how the world works, but it is how **my mind** works, and I'm not gonna change I work or feel, because I just get frazzled and ruined and turned into someone else if I try to change "just for money".

+However if someone else already has the structure in place...
+I could come in and help within that.

 Jeebox has a lot of potential.
-It could become "The Unicode of programming languages".
-(I know that's just an idealistic version of reality!
-I know reality doesn't work like that.)
-I did say "potential".
+By capturing the grammatical structure of a sentence, Jeebox can improve translation accuracy by 10x-100x.
+And the Syntax is light.
+It could be very useful for medical documents, or technical documents (electronics/engineering/etc) which need precise translation.

 # Notes

 Jeebox has a C-API and a C++ API.
-The C++ version is much easier to use, because you can "just use Jeebox" and everything looks nice and clean.
-The C-API requires you to do memory-management, which isn't fun.
+The C++ version is better, because you can "just use it".
+The C-API requires you to do memory-management, which is ugly and error-prone.
+But useful if you are writing a Jeebox binding for another language (python/ruby/etc).

-For the moment Jeebox is single-threaded and 32-bit only.
+Jeebox is single-threaded and 32-bit right now.
 I am working on making it 64-bit clean.

 The Cpp/JB.cpp file is actually auto-generated by my compiler, `Speedie`.
 This means any changes to it, will be a little hard to merge back into the main source.